folkengine/yolo-lana/README.md

 Fun with Java 8 streams, filters, and Java Time.

-Creates a basic Item class that has the capacity to store discounts and calculate "Red Line" special discounts based upon the duraction, direction and size of cumulative discounts.
+Creates a basic Item class that has the capacity to store discounts and calculate "Red Line" special discounts based upon the duration, direction and size of cumulative discounts.

 Maven Notes
 -----------